KrishnaswamyLab/krishnaswamy-lab-site/README.md

+# Krishnaswamy Lab Website
+The Krishnaswamy Lab website is built primarily with Svelte, DaisyUI, SvelteKit, Tailwindcss, and Typescript.
+Data is managed via static YAML files.

 # Contributing
 Are you a lab member trying to update information on the website?
 Then this is the section for you!